ashleybaxter/iamashley/_posts/2019-02-12-in-the-trench-tips-for-figuring-out-what-problem-you-solve.markdown

 Your perspective can be clouded because of how close you are to your business.
 Rewire your brain by spending time on relevant sub-reddits or communities.
 You don't have to participate, but pay attention to the problems your audience is having (as well as the language they use when talking about them) and how you could help them.

 Work with a copywriter to help you hone your messaging.
-I found this a helpful exercise and it's no coincedence that our conversion rate increased by 5% since working with a copywriter.
+I found this a helpful exercise and it's no coincidence that our conversion rate increased by 5% since working with a copywriter.
 A good copywriter won’t just give you words—you’ll get clarity and a better understanding of your own product.

 <h3>It's Not About The Customer Journey</h3>